Finite type invariants of nullhomologous knots in 3-manifolds fibered over $S^1$ by counting graphs

-Recall from Proposition~\ref{prop:F} that $I_\Gamma$ is given by counts of AL-graphs.
-By Lemma~\ref{lem:prop-scheme} (2), AL-graphs $X$ of degree 2 that may contribute to the alternating sum $I_\Gamma([K;G])$ should be such that for every $i$, $R_i$ is {\it occupied}, i.e., on each strand of $R_i\cap K^{G_I}$ there is at least one univalent vertex of $X$.
-Note that if $G_i$ is a strict $I$-clasper, then $R_i\cap K^{G_i}$ consists of two strands, and if $G_i$ is an $I$-clasper with a nullhomologous leaf, then $R_i\cap K^{G_i}$ consists of one strand.
+Recall from Proposition~\ref{prop:F} that $I_\Gamma$ is given by counts of Z-graphs.
+By Lemma~\ref{lem:prop-scheme} (2), Z-graphs $X$ of degree 2 that may contribute to the alternating sum $I_\Gamma([K;G])$ should be such that for every $i$, $R_i$ is {\it occupied}, i.e., on each component of $R_i\cap K^{G_I}$ there is at least one univalent vertex of $X$.
+Note that if $G_i$ is a strict $I$-clasper, then $R_i\cap K^{G_i}$ consists of two components, and if $G_i$ is an $I$-clasper with a nullhomologous leaf, then $R_i\cap K^{G_i}$ consists of one strand.
 Hence $X$ should have at least 5 univalent vertices.
 But this is impossible if $X$ is of degree 2.
 This completes the proof of $Z_2([K;G])=0$ and of (1).

-(2) It suffices to check the assertion for forest schemes in $\calK_{2,2}(M)$ that has only disk-leaves since any $\Lambda$-colored Jacobi diagram on $S^1$ can be written as a sum of chord diagrams by the STU relation.
+(2) It suffices to check the assertion for strict forest schemes in $\calK_{2,2}(M)$ since any $\Lambda$-colored Jacobi diagram on $S^1$ can be written as a sum of chord diagrams by the STU relation and since $\psi_n$ and $Z_n$ are linear.
 Let $[K;G]\in\calK_{2,2}(M)$, $G=\{G_1,G_2\}$, be a forest scheme corresponding to a chord diagram $\Gamma(\phi)$ such that $G_1$ and $G_2$ are strict $I$-claspers.
 Moreover, we may assume that the $I$-claspers are shrunk into small balls.
-By the argument of (1), the AL-graphs $X$ that may survive in the alternating sum $Z_2([K;G])$ should be such that for $i=1,2$, $R_i$ is occupied.
-Such an AL-graph corresponds to a chord diagram.
-Furthermore, the two univalent vertices in each $R_i$ should be connected by an AL-path included in $R_i$, i.e., an AL-path without vertical segments, because if not, the small crossing change in $R_i$ does not change the value of $I_\Gamma$.
+By the argument of (1), the Z-graphs $X$ that may survive in the alternating sum $Z_2([K;G])$ should be such that for $i=1,2$, $R_i$ is occupied.
+Such a Z-graph corresponds to a chord diagram.
+Furthermore, the two univalent vertices in each $R_i$ should be connected by a Z-path included in $R_i$, i.e., a Z-path without horizontal segments, because if not, the small crossing change in $R_i$ does not change the value of $I_\Gamma$.